SalomePlatform/shaper/src/ConstructionPlugin/doc/planeFeature.rst

 .. image:: images/plane_by_coincident_to_point_24x24.png
    :align: left

-By coincidence to a point.
+By coincidence with a point.

 .. image:: images/plane_by_rotation_24x24.png
    :align: left

-By rotation around an edge on a specified angle.
+By rotation around an edge by a specified angle.

 **TUI Commands**: *model.addPlane(Part_doc, model.selection("FACE", "Box_1_1/Front"), 10, False)*